dex2dot0/community-plugin-docs/website/docs/documentation/setup.md

 2. Click the Encompass menu in the top left
 3. Expand the Community Menu
 4. Click the Plugin Management option
-5. Configure access to the different [tools](/docs/documentation/tools) the Community Plugin provides by either specifying access to persona or user
+5. Configure access to the different [tools](/docs/documentation/tools) the Community Plugin provides by either specifying access for everyone, limiting to specific personas, or limiting to specific users